emmericp/MoonGen/README.md

 two instances of MoonGen that establish a connection with each other.
 This setup can be used to benchmark middle-boxes like firewalls.

-Reading the example script [hello-world.lua](https://github.com/emmericp/MoonGen/blob/master/examples/hello-world.lua) is a good way to learn more about our scripting API.
+Reading the example script [quality-of-service-test.lua](https://github.com/emmericp/MoonGen/blob/master/examples/quality-of-service.lua) is a good way to learn more about our scripting API as this script uses most features of MoonGen.

 MoonGen focuses on four main points: